Walter Annenberg – Short Biography

 Annenberg got inspiration from a Philadelphia area TV magazine – the TV Digest.
 He got the idea of publishing a national TV feature magazine that he’d then tie-up with local television show listings.
-Annenberg’s idea became a reality when he acquired TV Digest, Chicago’s TV Forecast and New York’s TV Guide.
+Annenberg’s idea became a reality when he acquired TV Digest, Chicago’s TV Forecast, and New York’s TV Guide.

-Annenberg combined operations for all three and formed TV Guide in 1953.
+Annenberg combined operations for all three and formed the TV Guide in 1953.
 He immediately thought of expansion by setting up regional editions and procuring existing TV listing publications from other markets.